nehcgnail/nehcgnail.github.io/_pages/prospective_students.md

 - Good academic writing and oral communication in English.

 Preferred qualifications:
-- PhD students or Master's students with a plan of academic path.
+- PhD students; or Master's students with a plan of persuing a doctoral degree.
 - Experience in at least one programing language (e.g., Python, R, Java, etc.).
 - Experience in data analysis (e.g., text analysis) and machine learning.
 - Research training and experience (e.g., research assistantship, unpublished work, publications).